mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

 }
 ```

-Since `getZero` returns a `None` in the case there are no more zeros in the sudoku, it means that `s` is **solved**, so we can return it to the caller, wrapping it in a `List` to comply with the function signature:
+Since `getZero` returns a `None` in the case there are no more zeros in the sudoku, it means that `s` is solved, so we can return it to the caller, wrapping it in a `List` to comply with the function signature:

 ```scala
 def solve(s: Sudoku): List[Sudoku] = s.getZero match {